ankitesh9901/BJS/GoProgram/README.md

 - This program reads the file line by line, so it may take longer to search for the string in very large files.

 - The search is case-sensitive.
-To perform a case-insensitive search, you can modify the code in the `main.go` file to convert both the line and the search string to lowercase or uppercase before comparison.
+To perform a case-insensitive search, you can modify the code in the `finder.go` file to convert both the line and the search string to lowercase or uppercase before comparison.

 ## License